OHDSI/ETL-CMS/README.md

 ## What's in Here?

+### RabbitInAHat
+The WhiteRabbit/RabbitInAHat files used to develop the ETL specification, along with the ETL specification in DOCX format.

 ### scripts
 The scripts folder holds handy scripts for munging some of the raw data used in the ETLs we're developing.